mesosphere/marathon/README.md

 For run-time, Marathon has the following dependencies:
 * libmesos - JNI bindings for talking to Apache Mesos master.
 Look at the *Install Mesos* section for instructions to get libmesos.
-* Apache Zookeeper - You can have a spearate Zookeeper installation specifically for Marathon, or you can use the same Zookeeper used by Mesos.
+* Apache Zookeeper - You can have a separate Zookeeper installation specifically for Marathon, or you can use the same Zookeeper used by Mesos.

 ### Installation